As used in this chapter:

 10. “Director” means the director of juvenile court or the director’s designee.

-11. “Fit and willing relative or other appropriate individual” means a relative or other individual who has been determined, after consideration of an assessment that includes a criminal history record investigation under chapter 50-11.3, to be a qualified person under chapter 30.1-27, and who consents in writing to act as a legal guardian.
+11. “Fit and willing relative or other appropriate individual” means a relative or other individual who has been determined, after consideration of an assessment that includes a criminal history record investigation under chapter 50-11.3, to be a qualified person under chapters 27-20.1 and 30.1-27, and who consents in writing to act as a legal guardian.

 12. “Home” when used in the phrase “to return home” means the abode of the child’s parent with whom the child formerly resided.